WeSearch

 Venezuela rocked by 7.1-magnitude earthquake causing buildings to collapse

-A powerful 7.1-magnitude earthquake shook Venezuela on Wednesday evening, collapsing buildings in the capital of Caracas.
-The U.S. Geological Survey said the earthquake’s epicenter was west of the community of Moron, located along the country’s Caribbean coast, about 104 miles west of Caracas.
-People evacuated swaying buildings and remained outside, many visibly shocked as they...
+A 7.1-magnitude earthquake struck Venezuela on Wednesday evening, causing buildings to collapse in the capital city of Caracas.
+The earthquake's epicenter was located west of the community of Moron, along the country's Caribbean coast, approximately 104 miles west of Caracas.
+The powerful earthquake led to evacuations and visible shock among the population as they witnessed the destruction of entire walls and buildings.

 Original article